CarstenJu/pdsnd_github/README.md

 - most popular **stations**
 - average **trip length**
 - **user** statistics

+Once 1 city is completed the user can continue to investigate the other cities within the same run of the project

 ### Files used
 The run the program 4 files are use